Firms seek to speed up U.S. campaign donations by text message

 The campaigns of Democratic President Barack Obama and Republican challenger Mitt Romney have told the FEC they support text-message donations, approved by the regulators in June in a ruling that was expected to mark a profound change in the U.S. campaign finance system by allowing cell-phone users to make instant anonymous donations.

-But the major wireless carriers that would oversee the donations by text service - including Sprint Nextel Corp (S.N), Verizon Wireless (VZ.N), AT&T Inc (T.N) and T-Mobile USA - did not take part in that request to the FEC and are wary.
+But the major wireless carriers that would oversee the donations by text service - including Sprint Nextel Corp, Verizon Wireless, AT&T Inc and T-Mobile USA - did not take part in that request to the FEC and are wary.

 PHONE COMPANY CONCERNS